 Why do I shoot weddings?

 Simple.
 They’re awesome!
-I’m fascinated by people; their mannerisms, the way they interact with each other, the way families react when they all come together to celebrate a massive occasion.
+I’m fascinated by people.
+Their mannerisms, interactions with each other, and the way families react when they all come together to celebrate a massive occasion.
 A wedding day has it all.
-I’m surrounded by loads of new faces (and sometimes some familiar one’s to) and I get to tap into the emotion of the day and shoot pictures that evoke that same feeling in the viewer when they re-live the day further down the line.
+I’m surrounded by loads of new faces (and sometimes some familiar one’s to) and I get to tap into the emotion of the day and shoot pictures that make you feel something.
+There is nothing better than that.

 How do I shoot the day?

 I shoot weddings with a documentary approach in a very honest way.
 I promise you’ll never hear me say “cheese” or have me putting you in any uncomfortable poses.
 The pictures from the day should reflect you, your families, your friends and all the personalities that come with it.
 My two cents worth is this: your wedding day should not be condensed down to a series of posed or forced pictures.
 It should be documented in a way that allows the viewer to feel the emotion of the moment.
 If you’ve not already figured it out, I’m not much of a ‘traditionalist’.
 I want to spend the day capturing all the real moments as creatively as possible.